Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: Discussion

-Large telescopes often excel in scientific investigations that demand precision and reduced noise levels, like resolving individual lines \citep[e.g.][]{Seidel_2022,Asnodkar_2022}, analysing atmospheric dynamics \citep{Ehrenreich_2020,Prinoth_2022}, or hunting for fainter signals from heavier elements \citep{Jiang_2023}.
-However, a common challenge with large telescopes is their over-subscription.
-It is assumed that over-subscription leads to a prioritization of the best-qualified projects \citep{DeCastro_2003}, which while generally accurate, damages the scope for creative experimentation and diverse observational strategies.
-This likely explains why the first exoplanet discovery, 51 Pegasi b, was made on a 2m class telescope \citep{Mayor_Queloz_1995}, despite the availability of larger telescopes.
-Our study demonstrates that when it comes to studying exoplanet atmospheres, smaller telescopes can deliver comparable performance to their larger counterparts, enabling further experimentation and possibly heralding new discoveries.
+Large telescopes often excel in scientific investigations that demand precision and reduced noise levels; for example when resolving individual lines~\citep[e.g.][]{Seidel_2022,Asnodkar_2022}, analysing atmospheric dynamics~\citep{Ehrenreich_2020,Prinoth_2022}, or hunting for fainter signals from heavier elements~\citep{Jiang_2023}.
+However, a common challenge with large telescopes is their oversubscription.
+It is assumed that oversubscription leads to prioritisation of the best-qualified projects~\citep{DeCastro_2003}; which while generally accurate, reduces the scope for creative experimentation and diverse observational strategies.
+It is worth noting that the first exoplanet discovery, 51 Pegasi b, was made using a 2m class telescope~ \citep{Mayor_Queloz_1995}, despite the availability of larger telescopes at the time.
+Our study demonstrates that when it comes to studying exoplanet atmospheres, smaller telescopes can deliver comparable performance to their larger counterparts, enabling further experimentation and possibly leading to new discoveries.